Builder-roberts/Synthetik_Python_Mod/README.md

 Click "Confirm Spawn List"

+ALERT TO ALL NEW SPAWN MENU USERS: the current version uses typos. when those are fixed, your current copied lists will not work.

 # Version 2.7
 ### NEW!
 The right side now works! you now have the capability to change your tokens outside of the game! it goes: bonus tokens, Up tokens, Down tokens.
 ### Pretty Colors!
 Readability!
 Thank you to Lawro#0858 for helping me with the update!